dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

 ## Basic Usage

-Using the dynamic rest client start with instantiating an instance, accessing an endpoint path and invoking a REST verb, awaiting the result.
+Using the dynamic rest client starts with instantiating an instance, accessing an endpoint path, invoking a REST verb, and `await`ing the result.
 Always declare the `DynamicRestClient` as a `dynamic`.

     dynamic client = new DynamicRestClient("http://dev.virtualearth.net/REST/v1/");